dwyl/learn-dart/README.md

 (_or opened [Dart Pad](https://dartpad.dartlang.org)
-if you are unable to install it on your mobile device_), open your text editor of choice and create a file called `main.dart`
+if you are unable to install it on your mobile device_), open your text editor of choice and create a file called `hello.dart`

 Then _type_ the following code: